A move to modern

 New twists from the home country

-At Trentina in Cleveland, chef Jonathon Sawyer pays homage to the cuisine of Trentino in Northern Italy.
+, chef Jonathon Sawyer pays homage to the cuisine of Trentino in Northern Italy.
 A 12-course tasting menu introduces an updated, locally sourced approach to classic, Northern Italian dishes, including Sea Whelk Crudo (pictured), Brodecto de li Dicti Pisci and Pasta Cuscino.

 At Volt in Frederick, MD, chef Bryan Voltaggio offers a vegetarian tasting menu with innovative dishes such as White Asparagus, smoked lightly over hickory and cooked in brown butter; Dumplings made from John Copes Corn, roasted in oil made from dried fish peppers, ragout of chicken of the woods mushrooms and romano beans; and Huckleberries, which are chanterelle mushrooms confit in olive oil then pickled with sherry vinegar, accompanied by fresh cheese made from local dairy and rose wine and rose petal vinegar.